sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 that clients of an overloaded table will not fail immediately.
 However queries may be unexpectedly slow.

-If operations, especially directory operations, are slow, check the console.
+If operations, especially directory operations, are slow, check the AWS console.
 It is also possible to set up AWS alerts for capacity limits being exceeded.